dmbarbour/wikilon/docs/AboutABC.md

 At this point we may halt evaluation and pass the program to our static type checker.
 Dynamic evaluation is considered complete after the `{&dyn}` annotations are eliminated (via `[A]{&dyn} => [A]`).

 If a program contains `{&dyn}` annotations even after partial evaluations, we may call that program dynamically typed.
 Developers are free to construct dynamically typed software.
-But if dynamic partial evaluation can complete statically, it can readily be used for macro-like metaprogramming.
+But where dynamic partial evaluation can complete statically, it can readily be used for macro-like metaprogramming.
 An ABC software system may thus consist of an ad-hoc mix of fluid and rigid software components.

 ## Miscellaneous